 - Procedures for pulpal and root canal treatment, services covered include:

 - Pulp exposure treatment

-- o Pulpotomy
+- Pulpotomy

 - o Apicoectomy

 - Refer to "Class II Sedation" for Sedation information.

-- Root canal treatment on the same tooth is covered only once in a two-year period from the date of service. - Re-treatment of the same tooth is allowed when performed by a dentist other than the dentist who performed the original treatment and if the re-treatment is performed in a dental office other than the office where the original treatment was performed. - Refer to Class III Prosthodontics if the root canals are placed in conjunction with a prosthetic appliance.
+Re-treatment of the same tooth is allowed when performed by a dentist other than the dentist who performed the original treatment and if the re-treatment is performed in a dental office other than the office where the original treatment was performed.